P&F Blog

 Families have to pay for the flag.

 No. The VA provides one burial flag free of charge for every eligible veteran.
-The cost is zero.
 Some funeral homes will quietly bill you for one anyway, so ask up front.
 The official VA flag comes free, period.

-Most of the confusion comes from movies, television, and well-meaning people repeating things they heard at other funerals.
-The actual rules are short, public, and posted on the VA's website.
-When in doubt, ask the funeral director or call the VA directly.
+Most of the confusion comes from movies and well-meaning people repeating what they heard at other funerals.
+The real rules are short, public, and posted on the VA's website.

 How to Honor a Flag-Draped Tradition at Home

-If you have a loved one with a folded burial flag in a display case, take it out on the days that mattered to them.
+If you have a loved one's folded burial flag in a display case, take it out on the days that mattered to them.
 Their birthday.
-The anniversary of their service.
 Memorial Day.
 Veterans Day.
-Hold the case in your hands.
-Tell their story to the next person in the room.
+Hold the case in your hands and tell their story to the next person in the room.

 Frequently Asked Questions